SriKalai/activerecord-import-sqlanywhere_jdbc_enhanced/README.md

 The MIT License (MIT)

-Copyright (c) 2020 TODO: Write your name
+Copyright (c) 2020 TODO: Sri Kalai sriganeshkalai@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal